 Tenure-track Faculty Positions in Biostatistics

 The Yale School of Public Health is committed to growing and extending its expertise in biostatistics.
-There are existing collaborations with the School of Medicine, particularly with the Yale CTSA and Cancer Center, and throughout the university.
+There are existing collaborations with the School of Medicine, particularly with the Yale Center for Clinical Investigation (Yale CTSA) and Cancer Center, and throughout the university.
 Successful candidates will be expected to develop an independent program of methodological research in their area of interest, while cultivating collaborations with other investigators in the School of Public Health, the School of Medicine and the University.
-In addition, successful candidates will be expected to teach MPH/PhD level students.
+In addition, successful candidates will be expected to teach graduate courses.

 Yale University is an affirmative action/equal opportunity employer.
 Yale values diversity in its faculty, students, and staff and especially welcomes applications from women and underrepresented minorities.